This step-by-step guide will show you how to properly clean and maintain your nautical watch so that it lasts longer and functions at its best.

 • Store your nautical watch in a dry, cool place, preferably in its original box or a soft pouch to protect it from dust and scratches

-See also How to regulate the accuracy of a tourbillon watch?
+See also How to maintain the accuracy of a perpetual calendar watch?

 Tips for Cleaning and Maintaining Marine Electronics